wishdasher/scryptic/README.md

 # scryptic
-Some super fun scripts for doing things
+Some super fun, not-so-secret scripts for doing things